silverstripe/one-ring-rentals/tutorial.md

 </ul>
 ```

 We've skipped over Pinterest, as it probably wouldn't apply to this business.
-We'll cover RSS in another tutorial, but it won't be a global RSS feed, so we can remove that button, as well.
+We'll cover RSS in another tutorial, but either way, it won't be a site-wide RSS feed, so we can remove that button, as well.